saucelabs/sauce-docs/docs/performance/transitions.md

 ---
 id: transitions
-title: Measure Page Transitions with Scripts
+title: Measuring Page Transitions with Scripts
 sidebar_label: Page Transitions
 description: Use Sauce Performance in an automation scripts to test page load performance during typical interaction with your app.
 ---